 - Linnworks - Syncs inventory across Shopify, Amazon, eBay, and more in real time.

-- Brightpearl - Full retail ERP with Shopify integration.
-Covers orders, inventory, warehouse, and accounting in one system.
+- Brightpearl - Covers orders, inventory, warehouse, and accounting in one system.

 5. Marketing Automation Integrations